ivanitlearning/AWS-Associate-Courses/README.md

   * Reduce cost of accessing DBs
   * Need <ms access to data
   * Store user session state data outside of EC2
+* **Test notes**:
-* **Test notes**: Calls to return identical or static datasets -> prefer ElastiCache over read replicas.
+  * Calls to return identical or static datasets -> prefer ElastiCache over read replicas.
+  * If you see "dynamic reads", ElastiCache which caches static reads is unlikely to help.

 ### 1.18.9 Amazon Redshift